-For the year ended 31 December 2022 (the "Reporting Period"), the Group's total revenue was approximately RMB957.6 million (2021: RMB860.3 million), representing an increase of approximately RMB97.3 million or 11.3% year-on-year.
-The increase in revenue was mainly due to the strengthening of the Group's management of distribution channels and retail terminals during the year, resulting in an increase in overall sales.
-During the Reporting Period, the Group also increased product prices, continued to adjust product mix and sales strategies, and focused on development of new product with higher profit margin to enrich the product portfolio which increased overall product sales and profit margin.
+For the year ended 31 December 2023 (the "Reporting Period"), the Group's total revenue was approximately RMB981.6 million (2022: RMB957.6 million), representing an increase of approximately RMB24.0 million or 2.5% year-on-year.
+During the Reporting Period, all major product segments of the Group have recorded an increase in sales revenue.
+The increase in revenue was mainly due to the continuous expansion of distribution channels and the overall sales has increased during the Reporting Period.
+The selling prices of the Group's products were also adjusted upwards when compared to the same period last year, resulting in an increase in sales amount.
+The Group continued to adjust product mix and sales strategies, and focused on development of new product with higher profit margin to enrich the product portfolio which increased overall product sales and profit margin.

 For the Reporting Period, the Group's gross profit and gross profit margin both increased.
-Gross profit for the Reporting Period was approximately RMB247.3 million (2021: RMB214.3 million), representing an increase of approximately RMB33.0 million or 15.4% year-on-year; gross profit margin was 25.8% (2021: 24.9%), representing an increase of approximately 0.9 percentage points year-on-year.
-In addition, in the Reporting Period, the Group recorded a consolidated net loss attributable to the shareholders of the Company of approximately RMB1.4 million, as compared to the consolidated net loss attributable to the shareholders of the Company of approximately RMB80.8 million for the year ended 31 December 2021, with a significant reduction of net losses of approximately RMB79.4 million.
+Gross profit for the Reporting Period was approximately RMB258.9 million (2022: RMB247.3 million), representing an increase of approximately RMB11.6 million or 4.7% year-on-year; gross profit margin was 26.4% (2022: 25.8%), representing an increase of approximately 0.6 percentage points year-on-year.
+During the Reporting Period, the Group recorded a consolidated net loss attributable to the shareholders of the Company of approximately RMB2.0 million, as compared to the consolidated net loss attributable to the shareholders of the Company of approximately RMB1.4 million for the year ended 31 December 2022, representing an increase of net loss of approximately RMB0.6 million year-on-year.

-The increase in revenue, gross profit, gross profit margin and significant reduction in net loss of the Group in the Reporting Period was mainly attributable to the following factors:
+The increase in revenue, gross profit, gross profit margin and net loss of the Group in the Reporting Period was mainly attributable to the following factors: